-Commitment - Moody Graham is committed to exceeding client expectations in every phase of the project.
+Commitment – We are committed to exceeding client expectations in every phase of the project.
 This care extends to the people, flora, and fauna that occupy every site; a promise to start each project on a path of regeneration towards a more artful, ecologically rich, and sustainable future.

-Quality - Through design research and multiple initial concepts we are able to test alternatives and arrive at the most successful solution.
-Familiarity with the best product manufacturers, highest quality materials, and experienced craftsman ensures that the project is completed to the highest standards.
-Quality is born from hard work, patience, and the search for honest design solutions that beautifully and intelligently address each problem.
+Quality – Through design research and multiple initial concepts, we test alternatives and arrive at the most successful solution that beautifully and intelligently addresses problems for each site.
+Our familiarity with the best product manufacturers, highest quality materials, and experienced craftsmen ensures that projects are completed to the highest standards.

-Do you focus on one type of garden style?
+Do you focus on any particular garden style?

 No. We are more interested in good ideas than any single style.
 Good ideas come in many flavors and can be realized in every style.
 We often research the site or architectural style of existing buildings or landscape elements to mine for garden inspiration.

 Do you work on small projects?